coshua/train-macro/devlog.md

 Setting up SMS messaging for notification instead of FCM Test trial succeeded
 Needs: Pull update from linux and run on different configuration

+# 221011

+탤레그램,
+kill macro by its name
+setup scheduler